 Web Map URL

 In Web Editor, everything begins with a web map.
 You add editable layers to a web map in Map Viewer, style the layers, and configure elements like labels and forms.
 When the map is polished and ready for editing, you open it in Web Editor.
 The address bar contains a URL that serves as a unique identifier for that map in Web Editor.
-Like fingerprints, no two URLs are the same.
+Like fingerprints, no two URLs are alike.
 With some basic copy and paste skills, you can share a web map URL with others so they can open the same web map directly in Web Editor.

 To copy the web map URL: